Sunnylands in History

 President Richard Nixon drafts his final State of the Union Address while visiting Sunnylands.

-Walter and Leonore Annenberg welcome the Republican Governors Association to Sunnylands.
+Walter and Leonore Annenberg hosted the Republican Governors Association at Sunnylands.

 Sunnylands welcomes its first guests, among whom was President Dwight D. Eisenhower.